Titanic first-class menu, victim's pocket watch going on sale at auction

 The menu was discovered earlier this year by the family of Canadian historian Len Stephenson, who lived in Nova Scotia, where the Titanic victims' bodies were taken after being pulled from the water, according to the auction house.

-Stephenson died in 2017, and his belongings were moved into storage, according to the auction house.
+Stephenson died in 2017, and his belongings were moved into storage.
 About six months ago, his daughter Mary Anita and son-in-law Allen found the menu in a photo album from the 1960s, but it wasn't clear how the menu came into Stephenson's possession.

 "Sadly, Len has taken the secret of how he acquired this menu to the grave with him," auctioneer Andrew Aldridge said in an article posted on the auction house's website.